The Talented Mr. Ripley (film): Critical response

 James Berardinelli gave the film two and a half stars out of four, calling it "a solid adaptation" that "will hold a viewer's attention", but criticized "Damon's weak performance" and "a running time that's about 15 minutes too long."
 Berardinelli compared the film unfavorably with the previous adaptation, Purple Noon, which he gave four stars.
 He wrote, "The remake went back to the source material, Patricia Highsmith's The Talented Mr. Ripley.
 The result, while arguably truer to the events of Highsmith's book, is vastly inferior.
 To say it suffers by comparison to Purple Noon is an understatement.
-Almost every aspect of René Clément's 1960 motion picture is superior to that of Minghella's 1999 version, from the cinematography to the acting to the screenplay.
+Almost every aspect of René Clément's 1960 motion picture is superior ... from the cinematography to the acting to the screenplay.
 Matt Damon might make a credible Tom Ripley, but only for those who never experienced Alain Delon's portrayal."

 In his review for The New York Observer, Andrew Sarris wrote, "On balance, The Talented Mr. Ripley is worth seeing more for its undeniably delightful journey than its final destination.
-Perhaps wall-to-wall amorality and triumphant evil leave too sour an aftertaste even for the most sophisticated anti-Hollywood palate".
+Perhaps wall-to-wall amorality and triumphant evil leave too sour an aftertaste even for the most sophisticated anti-Hollywood palate."
 In his review for The Guardian, Peter Bradshaw wrote, "The Talented Mr. Ripley begins as an ingenious exposition of the great truth about charming people having something to hide: namely, their utter reliance on others.
-It ends up as a dismayingly un-thrilling thriller and bafflingly unconvincing character study".
+It ends up as a dismayingly un-thrilling thriller and bafflingly unconvincing character study."

 In her review for The Village Voice, Amy Taubin criticized Minghella as a "would-be art film director who never takes his eye off the box office, doesn't allow himself to become embroiled in such complexity.
 He turns The Talented Mr. Ripley into a splashy tourist trap of a movie.
-The effect is rather like reading the National Enquirer in a café overlooking the Adriatic".

-Director Florian Henckel von Donnersmarck has cited The Talented Mr. Ripley as one of his favorite films of all time.
+The effect is rather like reading the National Enquirer in a café overlooking the Adriatic."
+The director Florian Henckel von Donnersmarck cited The Talented Mr. Ripley as one of his favorite films.